Roboticyang/2048/README.md

 ## This game is created for the purpose of reinforcement learning practice.
 ### It is created using lib PyGame.
-### A later Training RL file using the game2048.py as import to play the game.
+### A later Training RL file import the game2048.py to play the game.